EDUCATION

 4-14 August, 2025

-We are glad to announce the 6th edition of the course GLACIOLOGY OF THE SOUTHERN ANDES, led by the Argentinean Institute for Snow, Glacier and Environmental Sciences (IANIGLA- CONICET), which will be held in Mendoza, Argentina from the 4 to 14 August 2025.
+The 6th edition of the course GLACIOLOGY OF THE SOUTHERN ANDES, led by the Argentinean Institute for Snow, Glacier and Environmental Sciences (IANIGLA- CONICET) was held in Mendoza, Argentina from the 4 to 14 August 2025.
 IANIGLA forms part of the Andean Energy and Water Exchanges (ANDEX) network.
 The course is financially supported by CONICET and the International Glaciological Society (IGS).

 Mobirise Website Builder

-The course will be divided into two weeks, with a fieldwork excursion of two days to the Central Andes of Mendoza in the middle part of the course.
-During the first week, we will concentrate on delivering the theoretical concepts with lectures and exercises based on the different glacial-climatic regions of the Southern Andes.
-After the fieldwork excursion, students will work in groups to consolidate the concepts learned during the previous week while studying real examples along the Southern Andes.
+The course provided a comprehensive overview of the physics of glaciers with examples from the Southern Andes (22°S-54°S).
+The course was divided into two weeks, with a fieldwork excursion of two days to the Central Andes of Mendoza in the middle part of the course.
+The first focused on delivering the theoretical concepts with lectures and exercises based on the different glacial-climatic regions of the Southern Andes.
+After the fieldwork excursion, students worked in groups to consolidate the concepts learned during the previous week while studying real examples along the Southern Andes.

 sdu4@albany.edu https://www.accelnet-accord.com